mkgeiger/matrix-weather-clock/README.md

 ![Display](/hardware/display.jpg)

 This is a LED matrix display which has in total 512 (32x16) RGB LEDs.
 If you want to learn more about the internal electronic details of such a display, please visit this page: https://bikerglen.com/projects/lighting/led-panel-1up/#The_LED_Panel.
 The setup and cabling for usage with the PxMatrix driver you should visit the page: https://github.com/2dom/PxMatrix/blob/master/README.md and https://learn.adafruit.com/32x16-32x32-rgb-led-matrix/new-wiring.
 For powering please visit this page: https://learn.adafruit.com/32x16-32x32-rgb-led-matrix/powering.
+The main power supply for the display should deliver at least a current of 2A.
+I had to power the display with about 4.3 Volt, maybe because the logic of display does not detect High-levels (3.3 Volt) from the ESP8266 correctly when powered with 5 Volt.

 ![Display](/hardware/display_pcb.jpg)